SpirosArk/IsPalindrome/README.md

 Method in Python in order to check whether an input is palindrome or not.

-Steps on how the method works:
+Steps on how palindrome method works: (line 9)

       a) Gets input